minio/docs/source/reference/minio-mc/mc-batch-generate.rst

 Use the ``replicate`` job type to create a batch job that replicates objects from the local MinIO deployment to another MinIO location.

 The YAML **must** define the source and target deployments.
+If the _source_ deployment is remote, then the _target_ deployment **must** be ``local``.
 Optionally, the YAML can also define flags to filter which objects replicate, send notifications for the job, or define retry attempts for the job.

+.. versionchanged:: MinIO RELEASE.2023-04-07T05-28-58Z

+   You can replicate from a remote MinIO deployment to the local deployment that runs the batch job.

 For the **source deployment**